 Yes we handle imports to Canada.
-YOU MUST PRE-ADVISE US BY AT LEAST THREE WEEKS of your intent to fly your pet to Canada.
-We accept no pets that are just dumped in Toronto without our acceptance.
-In Toronto, a customs broker has to look at the paperwork for the pet, and they estimate what Canada Customs is expected to charge.
-PetFlight must receive your payment by bank to bank transfer no closer than 1 week prior to the proposed flight.
+YOU MUST PRE-ADVISE US AT LEAST A MONTH BEFORE your intent to fly your pet to Canada.
+We will not clear, release, or deliver any pets that are just dumped in Toronto without our acceptance.
+Based on breeder invoice, or overseas vet valuation documentation, a Canadian Customs Broker in Toronto will ESTIMATE what they expect Canada Customs will want taxes paid on (more money may be required from you).
+For Petflight to handle any imports, we must receive all documentation requested, and your payment by bank to bank, or email money transfer AT LEAST THREE WEEKS prior to flight.

 Version date: February 9, 2015

 CBSA (CFIA) CHARGE.
-A minimum $45.00 pet inspection, and veterinary paperwork checking fee.
+The inspection, and veterinary paperwork checking fee charged.

-ONFORWARDING TRANSFERS.
-These are more tricky to deal with in the extreme temperature conditions of summer, when airlines can and often do embargo flights to live cargo when temperatures exceed 35C.
-Many flights leave early in the morning (6am-7am-8am) and must be at the airline warehouse 2 hours prior (4am-5am-6am) requiring over night boarding, and out of hours work, by other parties to the move (not just ourselves).
-Ask for our estimate.
+ONFORWARDING.
+These are more tricky to deal with in the extreme temperature conditions of summer, when airlines can and often do embargo flights to live cargo due to temperatures exceeding 35C.
+Many flights leave early in the morning (6am-7am-8am) and must be at the airline warehouse 2 hours prior (4am-5am-6am) requiring over night boarding, and out of hours work by the veterinary hospital we use to board, and our own early morning involvement.

 ADMINISTRATION FEE.
 Our involvement will be included in the charge we quote, as well as any applicable taxes.